 then:

-a) if the UE supports provision and handling of local emergency numbers as defined in 3GPP TS 24.302 [8U], the UE has received the local emergency numbers using any of the methods defined in subclayse 4.7 in 3GPP TS 24.302 [8U], the dialled number matches a received local emergency number, then the UE derives a URN as defined in 3GPP TS 24.302 [8U] or using the procedures in subclause R.2.2.6.1A, depending on the method used to provision the local emergency number;
+a) if the UE supports provision and handling of local emergency numbers as defined in 3GPP TS 24.302 [8U], the UE has received the local emergency numbers using any of the methods defined in subclause 4.7 in 3GPP TS 24.302 [8U], the dialled number matches a received local emergency number, then the UE derives a URN as defined in 3GPP TS 24.302 [8U] or using the procedures in subclause R.2.2.6.1A, depending on the method used to provision the local emergency number;

-b) otherwise, the UE shall attempt UE procedures for SIP that relate to emergency using emergency service URN "urn:services:sos".
+b) otherwise, the UE shall attempt UE procedures for SIP that relate to emergency using emergency service URN "urn:service:sos".

-NOTE 3: Due to national regulation, in some countries where an emergency call request with "urn:services:sos" (i.e. without identifying a type of emergency service) is not supported, that emergency call can fail.
+NOTE 3: Due to national regulation, in some countries where an emergency call request with "urn:service:sos" (i.e. without identifying a type of emergency service) is not supported, that emergency call can fail.

 If the dialled number is equal to a local emergency number stored in the Extended Local Emergency Number List (as defined in 3GPP TS 24.301 [8J]), then the UE shall recognize such a number as for an emergency call and: